Sign up to receive exclusive monthly wealthtech insights and interviews from our Chief Growth Officer, Jack Sharry. SIGN UP NOW

 Tax efficiency can mean a lot of different things depending on who you ask.

-For financial services firms, tax efficiency might mean helping their advisors reduce the tax burden for their clients.
-For individual investors without an advisor, tax efficiency is the same idea, but it can be approached in numerous different ways.
-Often, investors are left with incomplete information and misaligned strategies when they’re left to fend for themselves.
-When advisors finally look at the individual’s investment accounts, they often have to reorganize and reallocate assets to correct some of the tax efficiency mistakes.
+For financial services firms, tax efficiency might mean enabling advisors to reduce their client’s tax burden.
+Individual investors without a financial advisor, want their investment portfolios to be tax efficient, too, but often, investors have incomplete information and misaligned strategies.
+When an advisor finally looks at the individual’s investment accounts, they often have to reorganize and reallocate assets to correct some of the tax efficiency mistakes.

-As an advisor, you now have the potential to increase tax efficiency across an entire array of investment portfolios, whether clients are looking to maximize retirement income, find the proper allocation for their portfolio, or make a withdrawal or distribution.
-With efficient planning and management, advisors can add years of runway to a client’s retirement income through tax efficiency.
-If measures are not applied early on in an investor’s journey, clients may be leaving significant retirement income on the table.
+As an advisor, you have the ability to increase tax efficiency across an entire array of investment portfolios, whether clients are looking to maximize retirement income, find the proper allocation for the investments in their portfolios, or make withdrawals or distributions.
+With efficient planning and management, advisors can add years of runway to a client’s retirement income by minimizing tax liability.
+If measures are not applied early on in an investor’s journey, when accumulating assets, clients may find when they need to withdraw money for expenses that they’ve left significant retirement income on the table.

 Tax-Efficient Strategies Firms Should Consider For Investors

 Investors fall on a spectrum.
 Some know exactly where they want their money (and why), and others don’t have a clue other than they need to invest for retirement.
-Some people fall in the middle of these two extremes, but advisors will be helping people all along the spectrum with their unique needs.
+Some people fall in the middle of these two extremes, but advisors help people with unique needs all along the spectrum.

 What does this mean for advisors?
-They need a variety of investment levers they can pull to increase retirement income for their clients at different points in their life.
-Every client is different.
-And each client can benefit from a different mix of tax-efficient investing strategies.
+Advisors need a variety of investment levers they can pull to increase retirement income for their clients at different points in their life.
+Every client is different, and each client can benefit from a different mix of tax-efficient investing strategies.
 Arming advisors with the right technology to execute this at scale is the key to gaining a competitive advantage in today’s market.

 Contributions to Tax-Efficient Accounts

-To help clients get the most out of the investments they are making for the future, advisors need to help them allocate funds to the most tax-efficient accounts.
+To help clients get the most out of the investments they are making for the future, advisors need to help their clients allocate funds to the most tax-efficient accounts.
 These accounts may include traditional IRAs, Roth IRAs, or 401(k) accounts that can help mitigate current and future tax liabilities.

-Using smart-householding is a strategy that advisors use to look at the investment plan based on the aggregated view of all accounts within a household (portfolio of the client/couple).
-Your advisors will use this method to reduce investment costs, manage portfolio risk, and increase the tax efficiency of a household portfolio.
+Smart-householding is a strategy that advisors use to look at the investment plan based on the aggregated view of all accounts within a household, which includes portfolios of both a client and a spouse.
+Advisors will use this method to reduce investment costs, manage portfolio risk, and increase the tax efficiency of a household portfolio.

-The mixing and matching of income sources throughout retirement come from a variety of accounts (and Social Security and pensions).
-That’s why it’s important to start coordinating accounts early on in an investor’s life.
+The mixing and matching of income sources throughout retirement will come from a variety of accounts, Social Security, and pensions.
+That is why it is important to start coordinating accounts early in an investor’s life.
 The advantages of tax efficiency are not immediate, but they are significant.

-The ultimate goal is to help draw down funds across these accounts in a way that minimizes the tax burden and increases a client’s runway.
-Advisors are often required to look at all these accounts to find the best distribution strategy to keep taxes low and maximize retirement income.
-This is another place tax efficiency comes into play.
+The ultimate goal, when a client begins decumulation, is for the advisor to help draw down funds across these accounts in a way that minimizes the tax burden and increases a client’s runway.
+Advisors are often required to look at all these accounts to find the best distribution strategy to keep taxes low and maximize retirement income, which is another place tax efficiency comes into play.
 There is an optimal way to take withdrawals across multiple accounts.
 Advisors just need the technology to do it.

 Make Investments Tax-Efficient From The Start

-In the same vein, there are other tax-efficient strategies investors can start with.
+Similarly, there are other tax-efficient strategies investors can start with.
 For example, opening a Roth IRA is one of the most impactful moves a young tax-smart investor can make.
-If they can also contribute the max to this account each year, they will have an amazing head start when it comes to saving for retirement.
-All that compound growth is tax-free, so the earlier they start putting money into a tax-advantaged account, the better.
+If they can also contribute the maximum to this account each year, they will have an amazing head start when it comes to saving for retirement.
+All the compound growth is tax-free, so the earlier they start putting money into a tax-advantaged account, the better.

-It is almost impossible to take advantage of a tax-efficient strategy if you aren’t putting your investments in the right accounts.
+It is almost impossible to take advantage of a tax-efficient strategy if investors aren’t putting their investments in the right accounts.
 Asset location works by matching each investment holding with the account that will provide optimal tax treatment.
-Advisors can use the strategy to help each client reduce their tax exposure and minimize tax drag across an entire array of household-level portfolios at once.
-This level of scale can only be accomplished with LifeYield technology.
+Advisors can use this strategy to help clients reduce their tax exposure and minimize tax drag across.
+But to wring the most benefit from asset location, advisors must apply it across the entire array of portfolios owned by the household at once.

-When using an asset location strategy, the decisions about where to hold the various investments roll up to one overall household allocation.
-Rather than managing each account separately, there are many tax advantages to coordinating assets across accounts under one asset allocation.
-The allocation process involves dividing the investment portfolio among different investment accounts to achieve the greatest level of tax efficiency for each client.
+When using an asset location strategy, decisions about where to hold the various investments roll up to one overall household allocation.
+There are many tax advantages to coordinating assets across accounts instead of managing each account separately.
+The asset location process involves dividing the investment portfolio among different investment accounts to achieve the greatest level of tax efficiency for each client.

-Hold Investments Longer to Avoid Unnecessary Capital Gains
+Should a Client Hold Investments Longer to Avoid Unnecessary Capital Gains Taxes?

 Use Tax-Loss Harvesting to Offset Gains